AndreTeixeira1998/overleafwiki/Server-Pro:-LDAP-Config.md

 LDAP users will appear in Overleaf Admin Panel once they log in first time with their initial credentials.

-As LDAP is heavily configurable and flexable by nature it can be a good starting point to have a working example with ldapsearch or even used by another application.
+As LDAP is heavily configurable and flexible by nature it can be a good starting point to have a working example with ldapsearch or even used by another application.

 ```
 #!bash